Projecting BitGym videos onto a nearby television creates an immersive and compelling exercise experience.

 - Once the AirPlay Mirroring is enabled, your iOS device screen will be mirrored on your Apple TV.
 I would like to mention that any media player has an Airplay Mirroring icon beside his playback you could simply use it since Airplay Mirroring is enabled on your iOS device.

-- If “AirPlay” icon is not visible in Control Center or you see a "Looking for Apple TV" message be sure that the Apple TV is online and active and on the same Wi-Fi network.
+If the “AirPlay” icon is not visible in Control Center or you see a "Looking for Apple TV" message be sure that the Apple TV is online and active and on the same Wi-Fi network as your mobile device.
 To check the Wi-Fi network on your Apple TV:

 iPad Aspect Ratio Considerations

-Many more Android devices allow you to split a HDMI connection out of the micro USB charging port.
-Selecting the correct MHL adapter can be tricky, so we only suggest purchasing official adapters from your manufacturer which say they support your exact device.
+Once confirmed, selecting the correct MHL adapter can also be tricky.
+We suggest strictly purchasing official adapters from your smart device manufacturer which say they support your exact device.

-Here is an example MHL 2.0 adapter for modern Samsung devices.
+Here is an example MHL 2.0 adapter for modern Samsung devices

-Android Devices with Cast
+Android Devices with (Google) Cast

 In addition, many smart TVs are coming with Cast support, so it is worth looking up your model or just seeing if you notice the TV when you scan for available cast points.